mocobeta/rust99/multiway-trees/README.md

 ![](./images/p70.gif)

 The code to represent these (also available in [mtree/src/lib.rs](./mtree/src/lib.rs)) is somewhat simpler than the code for binary trees, partly because we don't separate classes for nodes and terminators, and partly because we don't need the restriction that the value type be ordered.
+Also, for simplicity, we suppose the information in the nodes is a single letter.

 ```rust
 /// Multiway Tree